-While other popular mystery authors like Raymond Chandler and Dashiell Hammett came and went, Christie continued to turn out gentle stories of murder and detection in polite society, sometimes publishing two or three books in a year.
+While other popular mystery authors like Raymond Chandler and Dashiell Hammett came and went, Agatha Christie spent decades turning out gentle stories of murder and detection in polite society, sometimes publishing two or three books in a year.
 Her two most popular detectives, Hercule Poirot and Miss Jane Marple, were featured in 30 and 12 novels, respectively.
 Dozens of Christie’s stories became movies, most notably the star-studded 1974 film Murder on the Orient Express.

-Christie’s play The Mousetrap has been running continuously in London’s theater district since its premiere on November 25, 1952.
+Agatha Christie’s play The Mousetrap has been running continuously in London’s theater district since its premiere on November 25, 1952.
 It is now regarded as history’s longest-running play.